Per Olsen (cross-country skier)

 Per Olsen (13 June 1932 – 9 November 2013) was a Norwegian cross-country skier.

 He participated at the 1956 Winter Olympics in Cortina d'Ampezzo, where he placed fourth in the 4 × 10 km relay together with Håkon Brusveen, Martin Stokken and Hallgeir Brenden.

-He was born in Alta, and represented Alta IF.
+He was born in Alta Municipality in Finnmark county.
+He represented Alta IF.
 He is the father-in-law of Anette Tønsberg.